maxint-app/teller-node/README.md

 ## Usage

-First, generate certificates and private key from teller.io dashboard.
-Then place the files in your project root.
-Make sure to add them to .gitignore to avoid committing them to your repository.
+Go to https://teller.io/dashboard > Certificates > Create a new certificate.

+Save certificate files `certificate.pem` and `private_key.pem` in project root.

+Add `.pem` to `.gitignore`, to tell Git to ignore certificate files when you make a commit.

 Use in your project: